api3dao/old-api3-docs/docs/chainapi/user-guides/Import&Export.md

 2. Click **Manage Versions** on the integration you want to export.
 3. Select **View** for the version you wish to export.
 4. Click **Export OIS** on the top right of the page.

+When exporting, what is the difference between **Download OIS** and **Copy**?

+- **Download OIS** will download a .json file containing your OIS, this can then be used to backup your OIS or at a later date for import purposes
+- **Copy** will copy your OIS which you can then paste directly into the **Import OIS** text box or add it to an external file